 5. Menara KL Tower, Kuala Lumpur.

-The KL tower is an iconic tower in Kuala Lumpur.
+The KL Tower is iconic in Kuala Lumpur.
 It stands 335 metres tall and offers breathtaking views of the city.
 There are two parts that you can visit on the tower; the observation deck and the sky deck.
 If you visit the sky deck and you have time visit the sky glass box.
 It will give you beautiful pictures of the city.
 Other attractions include a souvenir shop, cafes and restaurants.

 Tip: The waiting time for the glass skyboxes can be more than 2 hours for a 5-minute photo session.
 If you want to take pictures in the skybox bring something to make the time go by faster.